 This website is meant to be your resource for the ONA process.
-We keep it updated with new resource information and where to find how to begin your Open and Affirming discernment process.
+We keep it updated with new resources, information, and how to begin your Open and Affirming discernment process.
 We also have individuals willing to come out and share their personal stories about how the Open and Affirming process happening in their congregational settings.
 If you would like someone to come speak with your church, please contact David Bocock at firstname.lastname@example.org or the New Jersey Association office at email@example.com.

 This site can also help those who have already been designated an Open and Affirming congregation as you figure out how to live out your new resolution.